$12

 Green infrastructure like rain gardens can filter over 90% of the toxic tire chemical 6PPD-quinone from stormwater before it reaches salmon streams.

-Thanks to your $6.89 Salmon Conservation Stamp, PSF granted $22,500 to Peninsula Streams Society this spring to install two new rain gardens in Greater Victoria.
-This project is empowering local stewards to protect sensitive urban habitat — and the salmon who rely on it.
+With funds from your $7.19 stamp contributions, PSF granted $22,500 to Peninsula Streams Society this spring to install two new rain gardens in Greater Victoria.
+This project is expanding efforts along east Vancouver Island to help local stewards protect sensitive urban habitat — and the salmon that rely on it.

-The Salmon Conservation Stamp, a decal anglers much purchase with a saltwater fishing license, is the primary funding source for the Community Salmon Program.
+The Salmon Conservation Stamp, a decal anglers must purchase with a saltwater fishing license to catch and keep salmon, is the primary funding source for the program.
 Every year, PSF stewards all proceeds from the stamp on behalf of Fisheries and Oceans Canada (DFO) to support community-led salmon conservation.
+Our Community Salmon Program also benefits from funding provided by the Province of B.C. and generous donors.